cas-mille/WorkshopNarrativeDesign/README.md

 ## The Exercise

-- choose yourself / receive...
+- choose yourself...
     - a framework / engine
     - a theme / topic / storyworld
-- download / clone / fork the [`workshop materials`](http://github.com/csongorb/WorkshopNarrativeDesign) on GitHub
+- download / clone / fork the [`workshop materials`](http://bitbucket.org/csongorb/workshopnarrativedesign) on Bitbucket
 - download / install the frameworks and additional software
     - as further described at each framework
 - **design / write / author a story**...